SteveBesgrove/MileStoneProject-TheGamer/README.md

 I decided you use darker background colours with white-out type for the easiest viewability.

 **Typography**
-All fonts have been imported from [Google Fonts.](https://fonts.google.com/)
+All fonts have been imported from [Google Fonts.](https://fonts.google.com/).

-I decided to use Open Sans for all of my copy, as it's an easy to read font with plenty of styles.
+I decided to use Open Sans for all of my copy, as it's an easy to read font with plenty of weights.

 **Imagery**
 The images and video clips have been sourced from the [Steam website](https://store.steampowered.com/) and the relevant games.